 Twitter, Facebook, and the even video-based platforms such as YouTube, all have analytics sections.
 While Facebook gives you certain marketing perks with a business account, Twitter and YouTube allow you to see engagement information without even having a business account.

-One of these analytics’s best features is that you can see other accounts that your audience engages with, like your competitors, for instance.
+One of these analytics programs’ best features is that you can see other accounts that your audience engages with, like your competitors, for instance.
 This can help you understand what other types of brands your audience associates you with.

-Social media is also great to use because it’s a free resource unless you upgrade to more advanced marketing features.
+Social media is also great to use because it is a free resource unless you upgrade to more advanced marketing features.
 If you can learn how to use social media analytics to your advantage, you don’t have to spend much on other marketing channels.

 Converting Potential Customers

 Getting potential customers to consider your brand can be difficult.
-However, a large awareness, timing, and added value are some of your most influential factors.
+However, a large awareness, timing, and added value are some of your most influential factors for lead gen.